Modeling the formation of N2 and CH4 frost on Pluto's slopes

-During Southern summer (Ls~=~270\textdegree), the total pressure is higher in the rough simulation than in the smooth simulation.
-As highlighted in Figure \ref{fig:allfrost_baseline}, N$_2$ frost on South-facing slopes sublimes, replenishing the atmosphere and explaining the increased surface pressure compared to the smooth case where N$_2$ frost begins forming at the surface.
-This comparison indicates that, although Pluto's surface is more strongly sloped than Mars and N$_2$–CH$_4$ frost can develop on inclined terrains where it cannot on flats, slope microclimates still appear to exert only a limited influence on Pluto's N$_2$ seasonal cycle.
-Note that in our simulations, we adopted a uniform slope distribution within each model grid cell to avoid the computational constraints discussed in Section \ref{ssec:slopeinVTM}.
-Actually, certain regions—especially those covered by thick, perennial N$_2$ ice—are likely smoother than this idealization.
+During southern summer (Ls~=~270\textdegree), the total pressure is higher in the rough simulation than in the smooth simulation.
+As highlighted in Fig. \ref{fig:allfrost_baseline}, N$_2$ frost on south-facing slopes sublimes, replenishing the atmosphere and explaining the increased surface pressure compared to the smooth case where N$_2$ frost begins forming at the surface.
+This comparison indicates that, although the Pluto surface is more strongly sloped than Mars and N$_2$–CH$_4$ frost can develop on inclined terrains where it cannot on flats, slope microclimates still appear to exert only a limited influence on the N$_2$ seasonal cycle on Pluto.
+Note that in our simulations, we adopted a uniform slope distribution within each model grid cell to avoid the computational constraints discussed in Sect. \ref{ssec:slopeinVTM}.
+Actually, certain regions, especially those covered by thick, perennial N$_2$ ice, are likely smoother than this idealization.
 In addition, the Pluto VTM treats atmospheric circulation and volatile transport in a simplified manner.
-Hence, a robust quantitative evaluation of slope‐driven microclimates on Pluto's seasonal cycles will require a complete topographic map combined with simulations using the Pluto Global Climate Model, which we defer to future work.
+Hence, a robust quantitative evaluation of slope‐driven microclimates on the seasonal cycles on Pluto will require a complete topographic map combined with simulations using the Pluto Global Climate Model, which we defer to future work.